nutanix-japan/nai-llm/docs/infra/infra_nke.md

 ## NKE High Level Cluster Design

-The `Management` NKE cluster will be a centralized cluster that the AI applications on each Workload NKE cluster will be leveraged for automation and obervability.
+The `Management` NKE cluster will be a centralized cluster that the AI applications on each Workload NKE cluster will be leveraged for automation and observability.

 The `Workload` NKE cluster will be hosting the LLM model serving endpoints and AI application stack.
 This cluster and will require a dedicated GPU node pool.

-We wll create a 1 x NKE cluster for Management and at min.
+We will create a 1 x NKE cluster for Management and at min.
 1 x NKE cluster for the DEV Workloads.

 Once DEV deployment has been tested successfully, we can deploy applications to optional PROD Workload cluster.